Earle Cook: Political career

 Cook ran for a seat to the Alberta Legislature in the 1921 Alberta general election as a United Farmers candidate in the Pincher Creek electoral district.
 The race for the seat was hotly contested with four candidates running.
-Cook defeated Liberal candidate Harvey Bossenberry by 101 votes to pick up the seat for his party.
+Cook defeated Liberal candidate Harvey Bossenberry by 101 votes and the two others by even more, and won the seat for the Farmers party.

-The 1926 Alberta general election saw Cook and Bossenberry face each other for the second time.
+The 1926 Alberta general election saw Cook and Bossenberry face each other again.
+As well, Conservative R.O.
+Allison was in the running.
 In the first count of ballots, Bossenberry received the most votes but less than a majority of votes cast.
-The three way race went to a second count - the second-choice preferences of the supporters of third-place candidate, Conservative R.O.
-Allison, were counted.
-Cook won by 52 votes over Bossenberry.
-This is the only instance in this election where a candidate who lead in the first count was not elected in a second round count under the preferential balloting system.
+The vote count process then went to a second round of counting - the votes of the supporters of the third-place candidate, Conservative R.O.
+Allison, were transferred.
+Cook received most of them and won by 52 votes over Bossenberry.
+This and the Bow Valley contest were the only instances in this election where a candidate who lead in the first count was not elected in the end, due to the instant-runoff voting system.

-Cook ran for a third term in the 1930 Alberta general election.
-He faced Bossenberry for the third time, this time in a straight fight.
-Bossenberry edged Cook out by 39 votes to defeat him.
+Cook ran for re-election in the 1930 Alberta general election.
+He again faced Bossenberry, this time in a straight two-way fight.
+Bossenberry edged Cook out by 39 votes to win the seat.

-Cook tried to regain his seat running in the 1935 Alberta general election.
-There were four candidates in the race this time.
-He faced Bossenberry for the fourth straight time who was defeated finishing second.
-Cook finished a very distant fourth place while Social Credit candidate Roy Taylor won the seat.
+Cook tried to regain his seat, running in the 1935 Alberta general election.
+Four candidates were in the race this time.
+Cook again faced Bossenberry.
+Both Bossenberry and Cook were unsuccessful.
+Bossenberry was in second place; Cook was in a very distant fourth place.
+Social Credit candidate Roy Taylor won the seat by a majority of votes on the first round of counting.